-Ancient Lake Farms proposed cannabis cultivation operation is enrolled for coverage under the State Water Resources Control Board's Cannabis General Order (Order No. WQ 2019-0001-DWQ) as a Tier 1 Low Risk Discharger (WDID: 5S17CC421876).
-A Site Management Plan was developed for the proposed commercial cannabis cultivation operation and has been reviewed and approved by the Central Valley Water Board's Cannabis Cultivation Waste Discharge Regulatory Program.
+Coastle proposed cannabis cultivation operation is enrolled for coverage under the State Water Resources Control Board's Cannabis General Order (Order No. WQ 2019-0001-DWQ) as a Tier 2 Low Risk Discharger.
+A Site Management Plan was developed for the proposed commercial cannabis cultivation operation and will be reviewed by the Central Valley Water Board's Cannabis Cultivation Waste Discharge Regulatory Program prior to cultivation.

 Stormwater runoff from the proposed cultivation operation will not discharge into any Lake County maintained drainage system.
-The access to the cultivation site does not contain any bridges or culverts, however the access to the existing residence (on a separate APN from the Cultivation property) does contain culverts.
+The access to the cultivation site does not contain any bridges or culverts.
 The BMP's along with the erosion and sediment control measures, the proposed project will not increase the volume of stormwater discharges from the Project Property onto adjacent properties or flood elevations downstream.